khloe-r/Stock-Visualizer/README.md

 # Stock Visualizer
-Python application using Finnhub API to access real-time stock data
+Python application to access real-time data about a company's stock price and latest economic news by entering stock symbol

-## How It Works
+## Features
-* Uses Requests and json Python libraries to access the API
+* Utilizes Finnhub API to access stocks, company and news
-* Users enter stock symbol they wish to view
+* Implements `requests` and `json` libraries to make HTTP web requests
-* All relevant information is outputted to screen
+* Uses `datetime` library to access current date for latest news and format UNIX timestamp from API

 ## Preview
 ![image](VisualizerExample.png)